interlay/interlay.github.io/docs/vault/faq.md

 ### How are deposit addresses generated?

-Each time a user requests to issue new PolkaBTC, the PolkaBTC bridge uses the master key of the selected Vault to derive Bitcoin addresses (controlled by this Vault) via an on [on-chain key derivation scheme](https://interlay.gitlab.io/polkabtc-spec/security_performance/security-analysis.html).
+Each time a user requests to issue new interBTC, the interBTC bridge uses the master key of the selected Vault to derive Bitcoin addresses (controlled by this Vault) via an on [on-chain key derivation scheme](https://interlay.gitlab.io/polkabtc-spec/security_performance/security-analysis.html).
 This address is used by the user for the BTC deposit.

 ## Troubleshooting